 Learn which of these triggers upset your Rosacea the most and try your best to avoid them; a written record of your flare-ups may help.

-If you are not sure about the products that you are currently using, booking a consultation with one of our skin consultants, which can actually be extremely beneficial for your skin.
-Not only will you learn more about how your skin functions and the best way to control the condition, but you will also receive rosacea-approved product recommendations all by our co-founder Megan (also affected by Rosacea)!
+If you are not sure about the products that you are currently using, booking a consultation with one of our skin consultants can actually be extremely beneficial for your skin.
+Not only will you learn more about how your skin functions and the ways to manage the condition, but you will also receive rosacea-approved product recommendations all by our co-founder Megan (also affected by Rosacea)!
 She has tried it ALL so you don’t have to.